 ♦ restoration costs

-They are subsequently measured at cost less accumulated amortisation and impairment losses.
+They are subsequently measured at cost less accumulated amortization and impairment losses.

-Right-of-use assets are amortised over the shorter of asset's useful life and the lease term on a straight-line basis.
+Right-of-use assets are amortized from the commencement over the shorter of asset’s useful life and the lease term on a straight-line basis.
 Right-of-use assets are evaluated for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.

-Lease liabilities measured at amortised cost include the net present value of the following lease payments:
+Lease liabilities measured at amortized cost include the net present value of the following lease payments:

 ♦ fixed payments (including in-substance fixed payments), less any lease incentives receivable